Home Doctors

 To promote pelvic health and reduce the risk of pelvic floor disorders, you can:

 Practice pelvic floor exercises (Kegel exercises) to strengthen the pelvic floor muscles.
+Maintain a healthy weight to reduce strain on the pelvic floor.

 Avoid heavy lifting or use proper lifting techniques.